Just for those wanting to know what a messenger is...

 I am still not happy with the 'slipperyness' of the coat hanger wire, especially as I have found it gets a thin layer of rust after exposure to salt sea spray and being put away for a period of time.

 I would love to use graphite rings used in fishing rod rings.
 These rings are ultra smooth and slippery, unfortunately this same bonus means that these rings can not easily have a notch cut into them allowing a line to be inserted.
 The fishing rod rings to hold the graphite rings are also quite complex and can't accept a kite line in the middle without weakening them considerably.
-These items are only designed to be threaded by the end of a fishing or kite line, not for attaching the messenger in the middle of the line (once the kite is flying) which is a important feature of the kite line attachments I am using.
+These items are only designed to be threaded by the end of a fishing or kite line, and not for attaching the messenger in the middle of the line (once the kite is flying) which is a important feature of the kite line attachments I am using.

 The hinge is created by punching holes into plastic tubing at right angles (or other angles for further experimentation) to each other.
 This can NOT be done with a knife.
 I myself use a cheap leather punch with various size holes to select from.
 Alturnatively you could sharpen the edges a brass or aluminium tube and use a drill to cut the holes in the tubing.
 The holes should be quite a bit smaller than the carbon fiber tube to be inserted into them to ensure a tight fit.